ans-group/docs.ukfast.co.uk/source/security/ddos/generalinformation.md

 DDoSX<sup>®</sup> unfortunately does not support <nospell>websockets</nospell> on the platform, so you are likely to see inconsistent connections or connections that fail if you are routing your traffic through DDoSX.

+## Does DDoSX support websockets?

+DDoSX unfortunely does not support websockets on the platform, so you are likely to see inconsistent connections or connections that fail if you are routing your traffic through DDoSX.

 ```eval_rst
    .. title:: DDoSX<sup>®</sup> and CDN from UKFast
    .. meta::